Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Envisioning Intentions in LLM Interactions

 \subsection{Recruiting New Pathways for Interacting With LLMs}

-In the Intentionality Gap, users interact directly with the LLM, predominantly in evaluation mode.
-This means they're often trying to make judgments about the generated output and how changes to the input may produce different outputs aligned with their goal.
-With LLMs, they must attempt these cognitive maneuvers without a foundational context or a cohesive mental model of what the LLM is doing functionally.
-In a third proposed interaction pathway (Figure~\ref{fig:llmmodel}-3), we suggest a dedicated interface tool such as a Word Processor that can support the user in developing intentions and actions more directly tied to their task goals.
-This shift to an interface tool that knows about tasks -- how to support writing and editing -- facilitates the user's induction of a function-based model of the task process they envision, enabling the user to more precisely calibrate and synchronize their intentions with corresponding action descriptions.
-Another alternative to this pathway is integrating LLMs within existing tools, as we will see in section~\ref{sec:cases}.
-The use of a specialized interface tool can help scaffold humans interacting with LLMs in this context, providing structured prompts or templates to guide users in clarifying their intentions and fostering a clearer sense of content direction.
-This added structure acts as a scaffold to help users frame their output evaluations with a more informed perspective on what is required to generate a successful output, reducing the intentionality gap.
-Further, a specialized tool can guide users in specifying procedural aspects of their intentions, thereby reducing the need for repeated trial-and-error.
+In the Intentionality Gap, users interact directly with the LLM in evaluation mode.
+This means they're often trying to make judgments about the generated output and whether changes to the input may produce different outputs more aligned with their goal. \textbf{With LLMs, they must attempt these cognitive maneuvers without a foundational context or a cohesive mental model of the LLM functions.} In a third proposed interaction pathway (Figure~\ref{fig:llmmodel}- PATH 3), we suggest a dedicated interface tool with support for the user to further develop intentions and actions to more clearly direct the LLM toward their task goals.
+This shift to an interface tool that knows specific complex generative tasks -- how to write a screenplay or code in Java -- facilitates the user's identification of a functional basis for the task process, enabling the user to more precisely specify, calibrate, and synchronize their intentions with corresponding plan descriptions.
+Critically, \textbf{the scaffolding provided by such a ``prompt prompter'' can facilitate prompt entry and completeness }by identifying expected elements of task functions that are missing in a user prompt and requesting needed information (e.g., ``who is your audience?'').
+Another alternative pathway is integrating LLMs within existing functional tools, as we will see in section~\ref{sec:cases}.
+The use of a specialized interface tool can help scaffold human interactions with LLMs by dynamically providing structured templates to guide users in clarifying their intentions and fostering clearer directions.
+This added structure serves as a scaffold for helping users frame their output evaluations with a more informed perspective on what is required in a prompt to generate a successful output, reducing the intentionality gap.
+While expert users can develop their own cognitive task models through LLM use to identify their own scaffolds, sharing that expertise can greatly help occasional and novice users.
+Furthermore, a specialized tool can guide users in specifying procedural aspects of their intentions, thereby reducing the need for repeated trial-and-error.
+Importantly, this prompting scaffold can change dynamically within an LLM session to better reflect the intentions as the user develops them.